coolas-shaun/OutdoorToySearch-eBay/README.md

-# OutdoorToySearch-eBay
+# OutdoorToySearch-eBay 🛒
 A small personal project, that I used to learn automation

 ## Technology Stack:
 1. Java
 2. Selenium Web Driver
+3. Maven

 ## Description:
-A small project used to automate and perform sequence of steps according to the requireents given.
+A project used to automate and perform sequence of steps according to the requirements given.